mredenti/ModernCMake/slides/episodes/variables.md

 The full path to the compiler for ``LANG``.

 This is the command that will be used as the ``<LANG>`` compiler.
-Once set, you can not change this variable.

 . . .
 ```